-8. In December 2004 the European Council will decide, on the basis of a report and a recommendation from the Commission, whether Turkey fulfils the Copenhagen political criteria; if so, accession negotiations will be opened without delay.
+8. In conformity with European Council conclusions, and on the basis of a report and a recommendation from the Commission, the European Council will decide in December 2004 whether Turkey fulfils the Copenhagen political criteria; if so, accession negotiations will be opened without delay.
 The Union will encourage Turkey to persist with reforms to meet those criteria and will support this through pre-accession assistance.